a-coman/a-coman/README.md

 ## Hi there! 👋

-I'm Andrei, an Industrial Engineer and incoming master's student in Software Engineering and Artificial Intelligence at the University of Málaga.
+I'm Andrei, an Industrial Engineer who likes solving problems and building cool things that help people.

-- 🔭 I'm currently a researcher at the Atenea research group, where I'm exploring AI and Model-Based Software Engineering.
+- 🔎 I'm currently a researcher at the [Atenea research group](https://atenea.lcc.uma.es/), where I'm exploring AI and Model-Based Software Engineering.

-- 🛠️ I worked with: C#, C/C++, Python, Java, REST APIs, Linux, Git, and tools like UML (USE), Arduino and the Atlassian Suite.
+- 🛠️ I worked with: Java, Python, C#, C/C++, REST APIs, Linux, Git, and tools like UML (USE), Arduino and the Atlassian Suite.

-- 🎮 I love solving problems, building things that help people, and geeking out over software architecture and video games.
+- 🎮 I enjoy software engineering, AI and video games.

 🐾 Thanks for stopping by :)